Ian Smith: Character, reputation and legacy

-Memories of his travails on the UK's behalf during the Second World War—"undoubtedly the central experience of his life", according to Johnson—were fundamental to the sense of profound betrayal Smith felt when the UK government proved one of his main adversaries as Prime Minister.
+Memories of his travails on the UK's behalf during the Second World War—"undoubtedly the central experience of his life", according to Johnson—were fundamental to the sense of profound betrayal Smith felt when the UK government proved one of his main adversaries as prime minister.
 The wartime plastic surgery that corrected the wounds to his face left its right side paralysed, giving him a crooked smile and a somewhat blank expression, while his bodily injuries gave him a stoop and a slight limp; he also could not sit for long periods without pain.
-The post-colonial UK Smith encountered as Prime Minister seemed to him "foreign and somewhat effete", to quote Kenneth Young, while Smith was "a foreigner in all but language to most British politicians—a man of convictions so outdated, of tastes so naive, as to make mutual understanding almost impossible."
+The post-colonial UK Smith encountered as prime minister seemed to him "foreign and somewhat effete", to quote Kenneth Young, while Smith was "a foreigner in all but language to most British politicians—a man of convictions so outdated, of tastes so naive, as to make mutual understanding almost impossible."
 Smith held most of the British politicians he dealt with in extremely low esteem, considering them to have pushed him and his country into an impossible position where, he asserted in 1970, the decision to take unilateral action was "forced upon us".

-In his prime, Smith was widely recognised by both contemporaries and rivals as a formidable negotiator.
+By contemporaries and opponents alike, Smith was widely recognised as a formidable and strong-willed negotiator.
 Hempstone considered him "a man too principled (or short-sighted) to compromise with what he regards as wrong", while Welensky compared dealing with him to "trying to nail jelly to a wall".
-He had an "iron nerve", to quote his RF colleague P. K. van der Byl, and a reputation for "icy calm"; he almost never got angry or raised his voice.
-He spoke with "a nasal monologue" as Peter Younghusband described it—"uninspiring even by Rhodesian oratorical standards".
-His open, informal association with the general public fostered the impression among white Rhodesians that their Prime Minister was still an "ordinary, decent fellow", which Berlyn cites as a major factor in his enduring popularity.
+According to his RF colleague P. K. van der Byl, Smith had an "iron nerve"; he additionally gained a reputation for his "icy calm", as he almost never got angry or raised his voice.
+His public profile divided people: He spoke with "a nasal monologue" as Peter Younghusband described it—"uninspiring even by Rhodesian oratorical standards".
+In contrast, his open, informal association with the general public fostered the impression among white Rhodesians that their prime minister was still an "ordinary, decent fellow", which Berlyn cites as a major factor in his enduring popularity.
 Welensky described him in 1978 as wielding an "almost hypnotic influence" over the Rhodesian electorate, which helped him to win "election after election ... hands down".
-He also had the grudging respect of at least some of his black nationalist opponents during the Bush War; one, quoted anonymously by People magazine in 1976, asserted that "If we had a leader like Mr Smith, we would have won long ago."
-Sithole, the long-time ZANU leader, said: "Smith is a fighter.
+His character was recognised by his opponents as well; one militant, quoted anonymously by People magazine in 1976, asserted that "If we had a leader like Mr. Smith, we would have won long ago."
+ZANU founder Ndabaningi Sithole described him in similar terms: "Smith is a fighter.
 He put up a great fight for his people.
 We were like two bulls in there, the way we fought.
 He is a man.
 I respect him."